ZHAN-jin-yu/Zhan-Blog/WARP.md

 ## Project Overview

 This is a personal blog built with VitePress, featuring a custom Chinese theme and automated content management.
-The blog is written primarily in Chinese and focuses on frontend development experiences, interview notes, learning materials, and personal thoughts.
+The blog is written primarily in Chinese and focuses on Backend development experiences, interview notes, learning materials, and personal thoughts.

 ## Development Commands